swarnim11023/TO_PARADOXO_TOU_SIMPSON/README.md

 **Now, we must return to reality**.
 It’s time to set aside our imaginative scenarios and consider the true implications of Simpson’s Paradox.
 You might be wondering:
  **How does Simpson’s Paradox manifest itself in the real world?**

 <br><br><br><br><br><br><br><br><br><br>

+## Which Treatment Would You Choose?

+Imagine this—you’re sitting in a doctor’s office, weighing two treatment options for kidney stones.
+The first is a newer, less invasive method that sounds like something straight out of a sci-fi movie.
+The second?
+A traditional approach that’s been trusted for years.

+The doctor pulls out the data, and it’s all neatly organized: raw numbers for each treatment, showing how many cases were successful out of the total treated, all neatly broken down by the size of the kidney stones.

+Seems simple enough, right?
+Just pick the treatment with the higher success rate.

+But do the numbers tell the whole story?
+Or is there something lurking beneath the surface?